-A caçoila is a large clay pot in which this dish is often made.
-Traditionally, the pot is soaked overnight.
-The next morning the ingredients are added, then the pot is covered and placed in a very slow oven — 250°F (120°C) — for 7 to 8 hours, or until the meat is tender.
+The dish is named for a caçoila, a large clay pot in which this dish is often made.
+Traditionally the pot is soaked overnight.
+The next morning the ingredients are added, then the pot is covered and placed in a very slow oven [250°F (120°C)] until the meat is tender.
 This is a stovetop version that my recipe testers quite literally devoured.
 This particular beef recipe comes from a friend on the island of São Miguel, a far neighbor of Pico in the Azorean archipelago.–David Leite

-- 1/2 cup crushed red peppers, (see LC Note above), or more to taste, or 1/2 teaspoon crushed red-pepper flakes
+- 2 tablespoons crushed red peppers, (see LC Note above), or more to taste, or 1/2 teaspoon crushed red pepper flakes

 - 1 bunch parsley, coarsely chopped